 The Intensive English Program recommends that you apply at least four to six weeks before the beginning of the semester so that you will have enough time to get a student visa.

-To apply for the Intensive English Program, you must be at least 17 years old and have completed high school or its equivalent.
+To apply to the Intensive English Program, you must be at least 17 years old and have completed high school or its equivalent.

 - Complete the downloadable application form or Apply Online.
 In order to apply online, you must use Firefox.